New Italian Socialist Party: Events occurred after 2008

 At the 2008 general election, the NPSI got two deputies re-elected on the PdL list, namely Caldoro and Barani.
 In March 2009, the party was merged into the PdL, but it has retained some of its autonomy.
-In the 2010 Campania regional election, Caldoro was elected President by a landslide.
+In the 2010 Campania regional election, Caldoro was elected president by a landslide.
 Following his election, Caldoro was replaced as secretary by Barani.
 Caldoro was then elected president of the party.

 In 2013, the NPSI joined Forza Italia (FI), the new party born from the PdL's ashes.

 In 2015, Barani stepped down from secretary after having joined the Liberal Popular Alliance, formed by FI dissidents who wanted to explicitly support Matteo Renzi's centre-left government.
 Following Barani's move, the party appointed Antonio Fasolino as coordinator, chose to cut its official ties with FI and launched the so-called "dual membership".
 Under this system, any NPSI member can contextually join another party, such as FI or the PSI.
 Caldoro remained with FI.

 In the 2018 general election, Battilocchio was elected to the Chamber from the single-seat constituency of Civitavecchia with the support of the centre-right coalition.
 After his election, Battilocchio, who was also a member of FI, joined FI's parliamentary group.
 Subsequently, in 2019, Barani was re-appointed secretary of the party.

-In the 2022 general election Battilocchio was re-elected to the Chamber of Deputies, while Caldoro failed to be elected to the Senate.
-Following this and Caldoro's exclusion from the Meloni government, the NPSI broke its alignment with FI.
+In the 2022 general election, Battilocchio was re-elected to the Chamber of Deputies, while Caldoro failed to be elected to the Senate.
+Following this and Caldoro's exclusion from the Meloni government, the NPSI broke its alignment with FI, while continuing to support the government.
+In July 2023, the NPSI formed an agreement with the Union of the Centre and Green is Popular / Christian Democracy with Rotondi in the Regional Council of Campania.